 Here is a list of steps you can take in your daily activities to help support the efforts being made to change the negative effects of our actions on the environment.

-You can start today and begin to more empowered.
+You can start today and become more empowered.

 1. Buy a water bottle.
 Carry containers and re-usable shopping bags in your bag or car.

-Okay, that’s 3… but they are part of the trend of using single-use plastic.
+Okay, that’s 3 things you can do already… but they are part of the trend of leaving behind single-use plastic.

 Let’s stop this trend!

-If you forget a bag when your shopping, ask for a box, or put the items directly in your cart.
+If you forget a bag when you go shopping, ask for a box, or put the items directly in your cart.

-Composting is so easy, and satisfying.
-You decrease organic waste (which smells) in your garbage, and use it to make wonderful soil for your plants and garden.
+Composting is so easy and satisfying.
+You decrease organic waste (which rots and smells) in your garbage, and use it to make wonderful soil for your plants and garden.
 Double whammy!